Breaking Me Down

 "Breaking Me Down" is a song by British singer Maria Lawson.
 It was released as a digital download on 6 September 2008 and released as a CD single on 8 September 2008.

 Background

 The B-side of the single is an acoustic version of "Sign Your Name", originally by Terence Trent D'arby.
-The song reached number 11 on the UK Indie Singles Chart.
+The song reached number 11 on the UK Independent Singles Chart.

 Lawson performed the song on 27 July 2008 at Party in the Park in Leeds and appeared on GMTV to promote the single.